stevenbister/scorecard/README.md

     return new;
   end;
   $$;

+  -- Creates game table
+  create table if not exists public.games (
+      id uuid default uuid_generate_v4(),
+      created_at timestamptz not null default current_timestamp,
+      active boolean not null default false,
+      winner uuid null,

+      primary key (id)
+  );

+  -- trigger the function every time a user is created drop trigger if exists on_auth_user_created on auth.users;
+  create trigger on_auth_user_created
+    after insert on auth.users
+    for each row execute procedure public.handle_new_user();

   -- trigger the function every time a player is created drop trigger if exists on_player_created on public.players;